The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 Product Specs

-• Type: Floating pool entry alarm
+• Type: Floating pool-entry alarm

-• Maximum pool size: 40 feet long by 20 feet wide
+• Maximum pool size: 20 feet by 40 feet

 • 15-pound weight threshold is sensitive enough to detect small waves